TalkingQuickly/talkingquickly.github.io/_posts/2015-04-02-what-id-tell-myself-about-startups.md

 1. Everyone has a hidden stash of domains they've never used

-1. It's really easy to become hyper-critical and respond to every idea with "yeah but that won't work because of x"
+1. It's really easy to become hyper-critical and respond to every idea with "yeah but that won't work because of x".
+This is lazy, don't do it.

 1. Be especially careful to avoid the above when talking to people who are new to the scene.
 Call out other people who do it